Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 Access: Open

 Microsoft's Phi-3 family of small language models are optimized for performance at small size.
-The 3.8 billion parameter Mini, 7 billion parameter Small, and 14 billion parameter Medium all out perform larger models on language tasks.
+The 3.8 billion parameter Mini, 7 billion parameter Small, 14 billion parameter Medium, and 14.7 billion parameter Phi-4 all out perform larger models on language tasks.

 The models are available through Azure AI Studio, Hugging Face, and other open model platforms.